 E. Jay Kolick was welcomed into the Rosemont College family in 2013 as an adjunct professor and became the director of the criminal justice program in October 2014.
 He has worked in the Public Safety field since 1995, and the Criminal Justice System since 1999.
 His professional experience ranges from that of a sworn law enforcement officer, a licensed private detective, a park ranger supervisor, emergency management director, and a mental health/ addictions counselor.
 He has served on various boards and commissions, both as an elected member of the community and as a political appointee.
 As a result of his active service to the community he was awarded the “Phoenixville Borough Mayor’s Award” in 2013.
 His areas of expertise include state & local government, Wildlife Forensics, Emergency Management, Homeland Security, Organizational Leadership, Organizational Change Theory, Broken Windows Theory, Emergency Responder PTSD, Emergency Responder Mental Health, Forensic Addictions & Traumatology, and Psychology of Disaster.

-In addition to his BS and MS in Criminal Justice Administration, Mr. Kolick has also earned his MBA and professional certifications in Homeland Security, Emergency Management, Traumatic Stress, Forensic Traumatology, Forensic Addictions, and Energetic Materials.
+In addition to his BS and MS in Criminal Justice Administration, Mr. Kolick has also earned his MBA and professional certifications in Homeland Security, Emergency Management, Traumatic Stress, Forensic Traumatology, Forensic Addictions, Energetic Materials, Forensic Psychology, and Project Management.
 He holds the following designations and certifications: Fellow, American Academy of Experts in Traumatic Stress in collaboration with the National Center for Crisis Management; Fellow, National Center for Crisis Management in collaboration with the American Academy of Experts in Traumatic Stress; board certified expert in traumatic stress; board certified expert in forensic traumatology; certified fire and explosion Investigator; certified in Homeland Security (CHS-IV); certified Homeland protection professional; and certified emergency medical services instructor.

 As a developer and administrator of new curriculum for recruits and in service personnel, Lopez has directly and indirectly taught over 6,000 officers in the Philadelphia Police Department, including the development of an instructional manual for other academy instructors.
 As a patrol and defensive tactics expert Lopez has also become a lead representative and expert witness for the PPD in testifying at the local and federal level for litigation concerning “Use of Force” and “Officer Tactics” issues.
 Due to his training expertise, Lopez has also been appointed to the Municipal Police Officers’ Education and Training Commission (MPOETC) committee for the review of the mandated police recruit curriculum for the State of Pennsylvania.